-Mr. Devine is the principal of CDM Capital Partners, a firm that provides corporate finance advisory services to private and public companies.
-Mr. Devine also acts as a director and/or officer to a number of junior public companies in the natural resource and technology sectors.
-In addition, Mr. Devine is an active member of the TSX Venture Exchange's Local Advisory Committee.
-Mr. Devine is qualified as a barrister and solicitor in British Columbia and as a solicitor in England & Wales and prior to founding CDM Capital Partners, practiced exclusively in the areas of corporate finance and securities law.
+Mr. Devine is the principal of CDM Capital Partners a leading Vancouver based corporate finance advisory services to private and public companies.
+In this role, Mr. Devine acts as founder, board member and management advisor with respect to direct and indirect listings on Canadian and international stock exchanges, public and private financings, corporate governance, and the structuring of mergers, acquisitions and dispositions.

+Mr. Devine is a past member of the TSX Venture Exchange's Advisory Committee, advising the stock exchange on policy decisions in relation to listing requirements for public and going public transactions.

+Mr. Devine is qualified as a barrister and solicitor in British Columbia and in England & Wales and prior to founding CDM Capital Partners, practiced exclusively in the areas of corporate finance and securities law.